Tesla Dojo: History

 Dojo was officially announced at Tesla's Artificial Intelligence (AI) Day on August 19, 2021.
 Tesla revealed details of the D1 chip and its plans for "Project Dojo", a datacenter that would house 3,000 D1 chips; the first "Training Tile" had been completed and delivered the week before.
 In October 2021, Tesla released a "Dojo Technology" whitepaper describing the Configurable Float8 (CFloat8) and Configurable Float16 (CFloat16) floating point formats and arithmetic operations as an extension of Institute of Electrical and Electronics Engineers (IEEE) standard 754.

 At the follow-up AI Day in September 2022, Tesla announced it had built several System Trays and one Cabinet.
 During a test, the company stated that Project Dojo drew 2.3 megawatts (MW) of power before tripping a local San Jose, California power substation.
 At the time, Tesla was assembling one Training Tile per day.

 In August 2023, Tesla powered on Dojo for production use as well as a new training cluster configured with 10,000 Nvidia H100 GPUs.

 In January 2024, Musk described Dojo as "a long shot worth taking because the payoff is potentially very high.
 But it's not something that is a high probability."

 In June 2024, Musk explained that ongoing construction work at Gigafactory Texas is for a computing cluster claiming that it is planned to comprise an even mix of "Tesla AI" and Nvidia/other hardware with a total thermal design power of at first 130 MW and eventually exceeding 500 MW.

-In August 2025, Bloomberg News reported that the Dojo project was disbanded.
+In August 2025, Bloomberg News reported that the Dojo project was disbanded, although it was restarted in January 2026 with a new chip iteration.